- What Is Nair? How Does It Work?

 Nair also contains:

-How does Nair cream work?
+How does Nair work?

 Before understanding how Nair works, it is crucial to understand hair structure.